rdplus2015/resources/backend/java/math_operations.md

 ```

 In this example, casting one of the operands (`a`) to `double` ensures that the division produces a floating-point result rather than an integer result.

+- **Note**: **In Java, during an arithmetic operation between primitive types like byte, the values ​​are automatically promoted to int for calculation.**

 ### Casting with Strings